graphadvantage/neo4j-binary-cosine-similarity/README.md

 MERGE (l)-[m:ATTRIBUTED_TO {attributionModel:'expDecay', attributionTouchTime: ts, attributionTouchSeq: (touches-seq+1),  attributionTimeSeq: seq, attributionWeight: exp_decay_wt, attributionTouches: touches}]->(a)

 ```

+Here's the full script, which applies all four models to all the (:Leads) in the graph.

 ```
 #STEP 2 : Compute lead attribution models from sequence of marketing activity touches sorted by timestamp